Skip to content

 Top Programs

 The fields Raritan Valley Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 Based in Branchburg, New Jersey, Raritan Valley Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 33%.
+The graduation rate is roughly 33%.

-Ten years out, alumni of Raritan Valley Community College earn a median of $48,145, roughly in line with national averages for graduates.
+Ten years out, alumni of Raritan Valley Community College earn a median of $48,145, roughly in line with the national average for college graduates.

-Raritan Valley Community College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.16%, in line with strong performers nationally.
+Raritan Valley Community College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.16%, in line with strong performers nationally.
 About 5.4% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 21.8% go on to reach the top of the income ladder.
-The median family income of students sits near $102,200, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $102,200, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Raritan Valley Community College, with an economic connectedness score of 1.72 (about 1.0 is the national norm).
-Its friending bias is low (-0.01), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Raritan Valley Community College.
+Its economic connectedness score is 1.72, where about 1.0 is the national norm.
+Its friending bias is low (-0.01), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 7% of students take part in civic and volunteering activity.

 Similar Schools